abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 ### calc()

-Gives us the ability to do math in css
+Gives us the ability to do math in css, usually used with `width` and `height` properties

 - compatible with `length`, `frequency`, `angle`, `time`, `number` and `integer`
+- commonly used with percentages `%` and `vw` units
 - make sure there's a space between the operators inside calc

 - **Advantages**